Asbestos Cancer Guide

 Diagnosing Asbestos Cancer

-Diagnosing asbestos cancer can be problematic as the signs and symptoms tend to mimic a variety of other common diseases.
-Therefore, a complete medical history, along with your entire work history, should be provided to your physician right away.
+Diagnosing asbestos cancer can be problematic as the signs and symptoms tend to mimic various other common diseases.
+Therefore, a complete medical history and your entire work history should be provided to your physician immediately.

-X-rays, a CT scan, or an MRI scan is usually performed next, which gives doctors a detailed look around the chest cavity and other internal body parts.
+X-rays, a CT scan, or an MRI scan are usually performed next, which gives doctors a detailed look around the chest cavity and other internal body parts.

 If malignant cells are found, a biopsy usually follows.
-A biopsy allows the physician to remove a small part of the infected area in order for a pathologist to study it.
+A biopsy allows the physician to remove a small part of the infected area for a pathologist to study it.

-A biopsy is always needed to confirm a positive diagnosis for mesothelioma.
+A biopsy is always needed to confirm a positive diagnosis of mesothelioma.

 Screening for Asbestos Cancer

-Currently, there is no official or universal method of screening for asbestos cancer, even though an early screening would help doctors diagnose the disease much earlier than the methods used today.
+There is no official or universal screening method for asbestos cancer, even though an early screening would help doctors diagnose the disease much earlier than the methods used today.

 Mesothelioma and other asbestos-related cancers are considered new in the medical world, but a better, more successful screening method could surface as more research continues.